apace100/origins-docs/docs/misc/commands/power.md

 # `/power`

 The `/power` command can be used to grant powers, revoke powers, and check if an entity has a certain power.
-There can only be one power per power source.
+Every power in Apoli comes from a specific source (an identifier).
+If a power has no sources, the entity does not have the power.
+If a power has at least one source, the entity does have the power.
+For each power, the sources are unique, meaning that a single source can not grant the same power twice.

 ### Syntax: